How to advance your career with online courses

-If, having read this, you're keen to get more inspiration for how you might spend any spare time, you could take a look at our articles on career-friendly activities you can do while social distancing and learning a language in lockdown and beyond.
+If, having read this, you're keen to get more inspiration for how you might use your spare time constructively, you could take a look at our articles on career-friendly activities you can do from home and learning a language independently .

 What types of online courses are there?